vahanfreiheit/fdctina/content/out-of-office/easter-bbq.md

 title: "Easter BBQ"
 date: 2022-05-19
 draft: false
-weight: 6
+weight: 8
 ---

 ### Easter BBQ

-For Easter 2022, we invited the entire Hamburg team to our Easter BBQ.
-The support team prepared meat, vegetarian/vegan and halal options, sides and cocktails for everyone.
+For Easter 2022, we invited the Lisbon and Hamburg teams to have dinner together.
+In Hamburg, the support team hosted a BBQ with meat, vegetarian/vegan and halal options, sides and cocktails for everyone

-{{< youtube 8WG_MoGooWY >}}
+{{< youtube U6pYRh-e1vk >}}